 If you love cross-country and a fast-paced life maybe a career in eventing is for you?
 What do you know the role of Eventing Grooms and Eventing Groom jobs?
 Do you have the relevant skills and experience?
 Do you want to gain them?
 Becky Parker takes us through the typical duties of a professional Eventing Groom…Continue reading

-This week The Grooms List by Caroline Carter Recruitment Ltd is really excited to announce our partnership with Educ8 Training.
-There is much more to come, but let’s make a start with an article from Linda Hudson, Head of Business Development at Educ8 Training, setting the scene for us at launch by busting some common myths that often stop employers, would-be apprentices, and even parents from considering an equine apprenticeship.Continue reading
+The Grooms List by Caroline Carter Recruitment Ltd is delighted to publish this article by equine apprenticeship expert Linda Hudson, busting some common myths that often stop employers, would-be apprentices, and even parents from considering an equine apprenticeship.Continue reading